frequently asked questions

 What truly disrespects families is the fake narrative itself: their loved ones’ names and faces were misused to stage a fictional courtroom drama that served political and institutional needs.
 This project doesn’t erase those families.
 It refuses to let them be exploited as props in a fabricated case.

-And the greatest victim of all was Jeff Dahmer himself — framed, humiliated, and trafficked to protect the very institutions that built the lie.
+And the greatest victim of all was Jeff Dahmer himself.

 Are you trying to let Jeff Dahmer off the hook?

-We’re trying to put the right people on the hook.
+No. We’re trying to identify who belongs on the hook.